 THINGS TO KNOW

 Skateboards, skates, bicycles, wagons, and the like are not allowed.
-Pets are also not allowed on course routes.

-If you have accidentally typo’d during your registration or registered another participant with inaccurate information, it will remain incorrect in race day results unless you take necessary steps to identify and correct it.
+If you have accidentally typo’d during your registration or registered another participant with inaccurate information, it will remain incorrect in race day results unless you take the necessary steps to identify and correct it.

-Always make sure your information is accurate including taking steps to transfer your race entry to someone else when needed.
+Always make sure your information is accurate, including taking steps to transfer your race entry to someone else when needed.
 Doing so is free.